samux6146/Samux6146.github.io/README.md

 # Samux6146.github.io
-My personal website made with html and materialize css I simply wonted a website so i wrote one.
+My personal website made with html and materialize css.

+I simply wonted a website so i wrote one.